sindresorhus/awesome-scifi/readme.md

 ### Hard Science Fiction

+_Novels which place an emphasis on scientific accuracy and/or technical detail; where the science itself is a central topic._

 #### [A Fire Upon the Deep](https://www.goodreads.com/book/show/77711.A_Fire_Upon_the_Deep) *by Vernor Vinge* [4.1]

 > A Fire upon the Deep is the big, breakout book that fulfills the promise of Vinge's career to date: a gripping tale of galactic war told on a cosmic scale.